3geek14/Realms/Omnibus.md

 This spell allows the spellcaster to go to the EH and ask a boon from whatever powers their magic.
 It should be cast in the presence of the EH or MM.
-It is to be used to request favors such as: "Oh, please, great majestic god/Fire Spirit/Navel Lint, grant me a quest to search for the lost soul of my overlord, Sir Biff of Bonehead Ridge."
+It is to be used to request favors such as: "Oh, please, great majestic god/Fire Spirit/Navel Lint, grant me a quest to search for the lost [soul]{.new} of my overlord, Sir Biff of Bonehead Ridge."
 This spell comes with no guarantee that the EH won't simply listen to the request and say "No." This spell cannot create an effect that will last beyond the end of the event, other than for healing purposes.
 A spellcaster who uses drama and theatrics has a better chance of success, and simple, small requests are also more likely to be granted.
 Any requests that will unbalance the game will likely be either denied straight out, or assigned an unsolvable quest.

 [__Light__ (1st Circle)]{#light}